: AAPI Food & Wine Fest, Lois Cho

 Sip, Nibble and Adopt a Vine

 A dream a decade in the making, the modern indoor/outdoor tasting room at CHO Wines sits on 77 acres of land just north of Newberg, in the rolling farmland south of Hillsboro and about 25 miles west of Portland.
+The letters in their name are capitalized to signify the essential winemaking elements of carbon, hydrogen and oxygen.

 The site is home to a combination of diverse soil types including basalt and Jory in the high elevation and marine sedimentary soil in the lower elevation.
 So far they’ve planted 8.5 acres of pinot noir, chardonnay and pinot gris, and also partner with 10 growers throughout the Willamette Valley and the Rocks District AVA of Milton-Freewater in Eastern Oregon for their unique wine blends.